U.S. Route 1 in Connecticut: Route description

 US 1 in Connecticut largely parallels I-95 and has many interchanges with it.
 The route passes through each city and town of Connecticut bordering the Long Island Sound (in addition to the town of Orange).

 From Greenwich to Branford, US 1 is mostly a four- or six-lane principal arterial road (with some two-lane sections in dense areas).
 From Branford to Stonington, US 1 it a two- or four-lane minor arterial road.

 US 1 is known as Boston Post Road or Post Road for the majority of its length, but it also encompasses other local street names.
 The route is known as Putnam Avenue in Greenwich; Tresser Boulevard, West Main Street, and East Main Street in Stamford; Connecticut Avenue in parts of Norwalk; Boston Avenue in parts of Bridgeport; and New London Road in parts of Groton.
 In Stonington, the route is known as Stonington Road, South Broad Street, and West Broad Street.
 US 1 is also known as Main Street in Branford and Clinton.

+Two sections of US 1 have been designated as scenic roads by the state of Connecticut.
+A 2.34 mile section in Madison between Neck Road and Lover's Lane (designated in 2008) and a 0.96 mile section in Old Lyme between the Lieutenant River and Griswold Avenue (designated in 2012).